MarkMacArdle/cs50/README.md

 1. [Whodunit](https://lab.cs50.io/cs50/labs/2019/x/whodunit/): modify the bytes of a bitmap image file to change the colour of red pixels to reveal a message hidden in the noise.
 2. [Resize (more comfortable)](https://docs.cs50.net/2019/x/psets/3/resize/more/resize.html): modify the headers and pixels of a bitmap file to increase or decrease its size.
 3. [Recover](https://docs.cs50.net/2019/x/psets/3/recover/recover.html): find 50 JPEG files on a memory card by searching for the starting bytes of JPEG images.

+## Pset4
+1. [Speller (trie implementation)](https://docs.cs50.net/2019/x/psets/4/speller/trie/speller.html): store the words of a dictionary in a trie and then search the trie to see if passed words are spelt right.
+Also created functions to recursively count the words in the trie and recursively free the memory used by it at the end.